 Chicanos Por La Causa

-Sean Goslar was born in Tucson.
-He lived in Guadalajara, Mexico, with his family between ages 9 and 16 before returning to Arizona to finish high school.
-Sean holds a bachelor’s degree in Spanish with a minor in government (2015) and a Master of Public Administration (2018) from the University of Arizona.
+Sean was born in Tucson, where he lived until age 9.
+Sean then moved with his family to Guadalajara, Mexico before returning to the United States to finish high school.
+Sean holds a bachelor’s degree in Spanish with a minor in Government and Public Service, and a Master of Public Administration both from the University of Arizona.

 University of Arizona Water Resources Research Center